 - Processes nucleic acids, which makes up our DNA.

 - Probiotic Foods– Without probiotics (healthy gut bacteria) we die.
 It’s that simple my friends.
 We are more bacteria than we are human.
 The good bacteria are our protectors from harmful bacteria, yeast, fungi and parasites.
 When we kill off these wonderful little micro-organisms our immune system becomes vulnerable and we get sick.
 People have written entire books on probiotics because of their value and importance.
 If you’re not in the know on probiotics, please educate yourself.
 I’d start with the Body Ecology Diet book for an easy read on what is a vast topic.
 In short, probiotics are what digest our food on a essential level.
 They are responsible for extracting nutrients and turning them into our hair, skin, nails, tissues, organs and so on.
 They are the miracle workers!
 Without them, again, we die.
-It’s not even a matter of healthy skin and hair or a bloated stomach, it’s a matter of diminishing energy to the point of dying.
-I don’t know about you, but I’m too pretty to die this young.
-Someone pass me the kefir…
+It’s not even a matter of healthy skin and hair or a bloated stomach, it’s a matter of diminishing biological energy to the point of cellular death and disease.
+So avoid this, and drink kefir regularly.

 How quiet time heals the gut